piperfw/diary/README.md

 - Each event has a title, date, time and a location (optional)
 - Run `diary -a` from the command line to add a new event to the events file
 - `diary X` prints events in the diary occurring in the next `X` days (default 7)
+- `diary -h` prints a summary of the usage and set-up

 #### Set-up
 - Ensure `diary.py`, `events.json` and `usage` are in the same directory